-The Device On-boarding supporting service is a process by which a M2M Node is provided the artifacts (e.g., configuration information, software and firmware) needed to successfully register an AE with the M2M Service Layer and invoke or receive the authorized service capabilities.
+The Device On-boarding supporting service is a process by which a M2M Node is provided the artifacts (e.g. configuration information, software and firmware) needed to successfully register an AE with the M2M Service Layer and invoke or receive the authorized service capabilities.

 E.2 Supporting Services